 - Plan well in advance before travelling. - Obtain advice from their doctor or nurse specialist before travelling, especially overseas, as an export permit may be required. - Use the ASCIA SCIg Travel Plan, completed by their nurse or medical specialist.
-Travel Plans are available on the ASCIA website www.allergy.org.au/hp/papers/ascia- travel-plan-for-scig-patients - Take their SCIg Travel Plan and Treatment Plan in hand luggage. - Consider having a dose of Intravenous Immunoglobulin G (IVIg) before travel, which may be a convenient alternative. - Consider having extra SCIg infusions before and after the trip, for shorter periods of travel. - Pack SCIg in hand luggage when flying, whilst maintaining the cold chain and remembering to collect it before they leave the plane.
-SCIg must not be put into checked-in luggage. - Carry pain medication and a nondrowsy antihistamine in case of adverse reactions. - Take enough consumable equipment for the time they are away from home.
+Travel Plans are available on the ASCIA website www.allergy.org.au/hp/papers/asciatravel-plan-for-scig-patients - Take their SCIg Travel Plan and Treatment Plan in hand luggage. - Consider having a dose of Intravenous Immunoglobulin G (IVIg) before travel, which may be a convenient alternative. - Consider having extra SCIg infusions before and after the trip, for shorter periods of travel. - Pack SCIg in hand luggage when flying, whilst maintaining the cold chain and remembering to collect it before they leave the plane.
+SCIg must not be put into checked-in luggage. - Carry pain medication and a non-drowsy antihistamine in case of adverse reactions - Take enough consumable equipment for the time they are away from home. - Pack enough SCIg for the trip and store this in original packaging until needed, in a cool box or cooler bag.
+It is important to keep SCIg at an appropriate temperature as specified for the product, at all times.
+Patients should check product information, and if uncertain, check with their nurse specialist.
+SCIg should never be stored below 2°C or above 25°C.